 Do you have normal periods of the day when you’re hungrier?
 You may simply have a child who isn’t super hungry first thing in the morning.
 Try to give them a little time to wake up before sitting down for breakfast and/or serve a smaller portion for breakfast and increase the amount of the morning snack.

 If your toddler drinks milk or breastfeeds in the morning, it’s possible that they have a full little belly that doesn’t have room for food.
 Keep that in mind if your toddler won’t eat breakfast and adjust expectations accordingly—and perhaps also serve smaller amounts of food.

 My toddler is constipated—is that why she won’t eat?

-You can also try to include healthy fats (avocado, coconut oil) in their diet as they too can help food more easily move through the digestive system.
+You can also try to include healthy fats (avocado, coconut oil) in their diet, or try a Constipation Smoothie, as they too can help food more easily move through the digestive system.
 And remember: Each kiddo has their own “regular” so it’s possible that your toddler needs to go once every two or three days…or three times a day.

 P.S.
 If your toddler has been holding it all day at school, he may not want to eat dinner because he’s uncomfortable.
 Try to give him a chance to use the potty, with as much time as is needed to relax, before dinner.

 Why does my toddler always want a bedtime snack?